PapierBulle1631/kofi/README.md

 ## Scripts Available

+<span style="color:red;">WARNING : The following scripts has not been updated for a long time and only "recherches_pc" is still good.
+The other does not have right coordinates and are deprecated.</span>

 - **Recherches_pc**: This script automates the process of collecting points by performing Bing searches.
 - **vignettes_pc**: This script automates the process of collecting points by clicking the main thumbnails.
 - **all**: This script combine the two aboves.